RGBXD4-omg/fnf-vs-pip-psych/README.md

 ![image](https://user-images.githubusercontent.com/82354038/155031329-e7160e5e-3044-4ec1-8cd3-4360e3a339b8.png)

+btw special thanks to the [Psych Engine With Extra Keys Source Engine](https://github.com/tposejank/FNF-PsychEngine-ExtraKeys) for the space bar shit
 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.